sentinel-hub/eo-learn/CONTRIBUTING.md

    * Link to issue/feature request.

- * Your contribution should include unit tests, to test correct behaviour of the new feature and to lower the mantainance effort.
+ * Your contribution should include unit tests, to test correct behaviour of the new feature and to lower the maintenance effort.
 Bug fixes as well as new features should include unit tests.
-   When submitting the PR, check whether the travis CI testing returns any errors, and if it does, please try to fix the issues causing failure.
+   When submitting the PR, check whether the Travis CI testing returns any errors, and if it does, please try to fix the issues causing failure.
 A test `EOPatch` is made available [here][test-eo-patch] with data for each `FeatureType`.
 Unit tests evaluating the correctness of new tasks should use data available in this `EOPatch`.
 New fields useful for testing purposes can be added, but should